View Elizabeth James's Obituary on citizensvoice.com and share memories

 She is survived by many nieces, nephews, great-nieces and great nephews, especially Susan, Joan, Marilyn and Donna Harris, who took good care of her.
 She is also survived by many friends from her work and church; a spiritual granddaughter, Sara Pretzman Roberts and her three daughters, Stella Grace, Ruby and Millie; Paul and Gwen Clarkson; and the Dwyer family.
 Bette had many friends, but her best friend was Jesus.

 A memorial service will be held at 10 a.m.
 Saturday, Dec.
-5, at First Assembly of God Church, 424 Stanton St., Wilkes-Barre.
+5, in First Assembly of God Church, 424 Stanton St., Wilkes-Barre.

 In lieu of flowers, Bette requested donations be made to First Assembly of God to be used for a communion set in her memory.
 "To be absent from the body is to be present with the Lord."